 Analyzing Royce Newman’s NFL Draft profile

 Royce Newman has a lot of the physical tools necessary to succeed on the offensive line.
-He stands at around 6-foot-6, 310 pounds, and he’s clearly an exceptional athlete.
-Reports have suggested that he’ll impress with his offseason athletic testing, and firing up the tape, that comes as no surprise.
+He stands at around 6-foot-5, 310 pounds, and he’s clearly an exceptional athlete.
+He impressed at his pro day, logging a 5.10 40-yard dash and 70th-percentile explosiveness numbers, and firing up the tape, that comes as no surprise.

 Newman gets out of his stance with good quickness, and from there, his athleticism is the foundation of his game.
 As a pass blocker, he has the lateral mobility and lightness of feet to match his man around the edge.
 He also has the flexibility to turn his hips and drive his man back past the pocket, once he gets that angle.
 Against interior rushers, Newman is similarly mobile.
 He moves his feet well, and uses his recovery athleticism and balance to fend off counters.